 - Share the cryptographic library over EXT_API.

-The bootloader sample does not contain any flash writing code.
-Therefore, it is safe to share some of its functionality through an External API (EXT_API, see EXT_APIs).
+The bootloader shares some of its functionality through an external API (EXT_API, see External APIs).
 For more information, see

 The flash layout is defined by